mpdf/mpdf.github.io/what-else-can-i-do/overwriting-existing-files.md

 modification_time: 2015-08-05T12:00:19+00:00
 ---

-(mPDF >= 2.3)
+(mPDF &ge; 2.3)

 Using `Overwrite()` function, an existing PDF file can be overwritten, replacing specified text with alternatives.
 For example you may have created a long complex PDF file, and you wish to produce copies with an individual number on each copy without having to re-generate the whole document each time.

 Use first `SetImportUse()` to enable pdf import functions.